nkh/P5-App-Asciio/documentation/mdbook_asciio/src/stencils/asciio_arrows.md

 ```

-## lines in cross mode
+## Example of non-connecting lines in crossing mode

-> Here's an example of using lines in a cross mode.

 ```
                      ╔═════╦═════╦══════╦═════╦════╦═════╗